Environment

 Indicators and Goals

-In order to realize our Materiality: Contribution to a decarbonized, circular
+In order to realize our Materiality: Promoting climate change actions and resource circulation,

 Related Links